VersaQ-3D: Architecture Support for Visual Geometry Grounded Transformers via Versatile Quantization: Introduction

-Quantization, which reduces model size and computational cost by lowering numerical precision, appears a natural path to improve VGGT's efficiency.
+Quantization, which reduces model size and computational cost by lowering numerical precision, appears to be a natural path to improve VGGT's efficiency.
 Since VGGT shares the transformer backbone with modern large language models (LLMs), many existing LLM‑oriented quantization techniques appear applicable.
-These methods generally depend on a calibration dataset to capture representative activation statistics~\cite{dettmers2022gpt3,lin2024awq,xiao2023smoothquant}.
-However, such approaches are ineffective for VGGT due to two primary challenges. \textbf{First}, VGGT exhibits \textbf{\textit{saturated activation channels}}, where many channels maintain persistently high activation values rather than isolated spiking outliers.
-This saturation behavior, illustrated in Fig.~\ref{fig:activation}, contrasts sharply with the isolated spiking outliers observed in LLMs and makes existing outlier‑smoothing techniques~\cite{ashkboos2024quarot,liu2024spinquant} ineffective at maintaining model accuracy after quantization. \textbf{Second}, the \textbf{\textit{diverse and scene‑dependent semantics of 3D multi‑view data}} hinder effective calibration: small datasets overfit to specific scenes, while large ones remain costly and fail to cover unseen geometries.
+However, these methods are ineffective for VGGT due to two fundamental differences from LLMs in both model behavior and data characteristics: \textbf{First}, VGGT exhibits \textbf{\textit{saturated activation channels}}, where many channels maintain persistently high activation values rather than isolated spiking outliers.
+This saturation behavior, illustrated in Fig.~\ref{fig:activation}, contrasts sharply with the isolated spiking outliers observed in LLMs and makes existing outlier‑smoothing techniques~\cite{ashkboos2024quarot,liu2024spinquant} ineffective at maintaining model accuracy after quantization. \textbf{Second}, the \textbf{\textit{diverse and scene‑dependent semantics of 3D multi‑view data}} hinder effective calibration~\cite{feng2025quantized}: small datasets overfit to specific inputs, while large ones remain costly and fail to cover unseen geometries.
 These challenges prevent standard post‑training quantization pipelines from maintaining VGGT’s reconstruction accuracy or generalizing well across dynamic 3D environments.